 Because we all know that NYC is limitless for those who enjoy great food from around the world, great culture including theater and museums, great history, the great outdoors including parks and gardens, and great shopping that ranges from top designers to top designer fashions at steep discounts.

-100 Things to Do in NYC Before You Die is available online and in bookstores, including as a Kindle version, and in bookstores including Barnes & Noble.
+100 Things to Do in NYC Before You Die is available online, including as a Kindle version, and in bookstores including Barnes & Noble.

 100 Things to Do in NYC Before You Die features:

 A restaurant in Staten Island where all the chefs are grandmothers, and the annual NYC Restaurant Week, , when some 400 top NYC restaurants offer prix fixe three-course meals for $26 at lunch and $42 at dinner, and more.

 Great culture includes:

 World-class museums from the Met and the Cloisters to the stories of immigrants who helped make NYC great, at the Tenement Museum, the Museum of Chinese in America, and, of course, at Ellis Island.
 And dancing under the stars at the annual Midsummer Night Swing in Lincoln Center.

 means the spot where George Washington took the oath of office as first US president, on Wall Street, and all the spots where Alexander Hamilton lived and worked before he became a Broadway musical star.